Benefits

 - In order to qualify for sickness benefit, you must have been working, either at full or partial capacity, for a period of 26 weeks.
 If you become ill again and not are entitled to sickness benefit, you may reapply for AAP.
 In this case, you may be entitled to AAP as a replacement for sickness benefit for a limited period of up to 6 months.
 The goal is to help you return to work within these 6 months.

-If you apply for AAP, NAV will assess whether you are entitled to resume your earlier case, or whether you are entitled to a new period.
+If you apply for AAP, Nav will assess whether you are entitled to resume your earlier case, or whether you are entitled to a new period.
 You must submit an application for us to consider your case.

 In this chapter